 Depending on the types of clients you serve, you may need to provide analytics tools for them to use.
 Local SEO firms, for instance, may have clients that don’t know how to use Google Analytics.
 In this case, you should sign up for them and give them login access.
 Or, at the very least, send them reports regularly.

 Additionally, many of the marketing firms we work with provide call tracking to their clients.
-They either provide a login to a white labeled dashboard with their logo and color scheme, or they send their clients reports from Convirza.
+They either give a login to a white labeled dashboard with their logo and color scheme, or they send their clients reports from Convirza.

 Think about how impressed your clients will be when you provide ways for them to hold you accountable.

 We got into a mini-Twitter war the other day because we implied that SEO firms should be fired if results happen too slowly.
 Now, we never said what ‘too slowly’ meant.
-Certainly, you shouldn’t fire your SEO firm if they fail to demonstrated success in three weeks, six weeks or even, perhaps, eight weeks.
-However, at some point, you need to demonstrate results to your clients.
+Indeed, you shouldn’t let your SEO firm go if they fail to demonstrated success in three weeks, six weeks or even, perhaps, eight weeks.
+However, at some point, you need to show results to your clients.

 Think about how impressed your clients will be if you can deliver a certain number of phone calls, leads or web visitors in a short period of time.
 Quick results impress.

 This is hard for marketers to do.
-It is like asking McDonald’s to share their secret sauce or asking Google to share their algorithm.
+It is like asking McDonald’s to share their secret sauce or asking Google to share its algorithm.
 Marketing agencies like to be relatively clandestine about their tactics.